 Saniderm might have saved your tattoo from infection, but that doesn’t mean it’s without its risks.

 Here’s the deal: Saniderm is not a bad product by any means.
-In fact, it serves a very important purpose—it protects your new tattoo from bacteria and other contaminants.
+It serves a very important purpose—it protects your new tattoo from bacteria and other contaminants.

-Let’s take a look at some of the scenarios where saniderm can ruin a tattoo:
+Let’s take a look at some of the scenarios where sidearm can ruin a tattoo:

 Saniderm Stuck To Tattoo

-One of the ways saniderm could ruin your tattoo is if the sticky residue doesn’t go away and you start scrubbing it.
+One of the ways sidearm could ruin your tattoo is if the sticky residue doesn’t go away and you start scrubbing it.

 Do NOT scrub it!!

-If the saniderm residue just won’t come off, even when you peeled away the saniderm while taking a warm shower, you could try using a good amount of coconut oil with a damp cloth and wiping the tattoo.
+If the sidearm residue just won’t come off, even when you peel away the sidearm while taking a warm shower, you could try using a good amount of coconut oil with a damp cloth and wiping the tattoo.

 Removing Saniderm Too Early